 Discourage honey fungus growth by adhering to the following:

 - Bring in a tree removal service to remove dead and diseased branches

-- Prevent moist conditions by not over watering trees
+- Prevent moist conditions by not over-watering your tree

-- Address existing root damage caused by lawn equipment or pests
+- Address existing root damage caused by burrowing pests or lawn equipment

 Tree Inspection for Fungus Growth Prevention

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area